magit/magit/.github/ISSUE_TEMPLATE/bug_report.md

 about: Report a defect
 ---

+Please do not ignore these instructions.

 Please explain
   (1) what behavior you expected
   (2) what behavior you observed
   (3) and how we can reproduce the issue.

+Please include a backtrace in your report.
+In most cases doing

+  M-x toggle-debug-on-error

+and then going through the steps again should result in a backtrace.

 Also post the output of